maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 </table>

-## Known issues and important things to know:
+## Known issues and important things to know

 * Make sure to deposit Ethereum (ETH/WETH) or Polygon (MATIC) on your wallet before proceeding to the sale.
 Otherwise the bot will cancel the sale.
 * **If you use a JSON file for your NFT data, the file path should not contain a unique "\\".
 It can be a "/" or a "\\\\":**